Tourism

 Angus Tourism Framework

-In April 2019, a new Angus Tourism Framework was launched which was produced in collaboration with tourism businesses and key stakeholders including VisitScotland and the Angus Tourism Cooperative.
+In April 2019, an Angus Tourism Framework was launched – produced in collaboration with tourism businesses and key stakeholders including VisitScotland and the Angus Tourism Cooperative.
 The framework has identified priority themes as follows:

 - Industry Leadership & Collaboration